Internet sensation Khaby Lame announced as QNB Group's Official FIFA World Cup Qatar 2022™ Brand Ambassador

 Khaby Lame said: "I am happy to be QNB's ambassador during the FIFA World Cup Qatar 2022™.
 I believe that I am very similar to QNB, I set my dreams and achieve the impossible. İ look forward to explore the tournament through QNB's lens and to make unforgettable memories."

 QNB Group, currently ranked as the most valuable bank brand in the Middle East and Africa, is the Official Middle East and Africa Supporter of the FIFA World Cup Qatar 2022™.
-QNB will be granted various assets and rights across the region, as well as branding exposure in the Host Cities.
+As part of its role, QNB will be granted various assets and rights across the region, as well as branding exposure in the Host Cities.
 The group has an extensive network of ATMs and locations and will be the sole provider of on-site ATMs at all eight FIFA World Cup Qatar 2022™ stadiums.

 Through its subsidiaries and associate companies, the Group extends to more than 30 countries across three continents providing a comprehensive range of advanced products and services.
 The total number of employees is 27,000 operating through 1,000 locations, with an ATM network of more than 4,700 machines.